REBELinBLUE/kube-guide/3-tutorial.md

      ContainerPort represents a network port in a single container.
 ```

 Ports are actually exposed when you build your image, using the `EXPOSE` directive.
-Although it is not required, it is recommended that you provide the port specification so that other users know which ports are being exposed and so that information can be discovered via the resource definition.
+Although it is not required, it
+is recommended that you provide the port specification so that other users know which ports are being exposed and so
+that information can be discovered via the resource definition.

-Containers within a *Pod* can communicate with each other via localhost, we will now add a second container to demostrate this.
+Containers within a *Pod* can communicate with each other via localhost, we will now add a second container to
+demonstrate this.

 ```yaml
 apiVersion: apps/v1